Active-Apparel-Group/data-orchestration/memory-bank/progress.md

   - The sync engine’s internal methods (like grouping and linking item IDs) produce expected results.

 ## What’s Left to Build
-- **Task 19.15-19.23 Completion:** Complete the remaining DELTA elimination validation tasks including Monday.com sync validation (19.15), performance testing (19.16), final DELTA table drops (19.17-19.18), and documentation updates (19.19).
-Current progress: 82% complete with 8 tasks remaining.
-  - Create the groups on Monday.com for new customers (if not already there).
-  - Create items and subitems on the Monday.com board with correct column values.
-  - Receive the new item IDs and map them back to our records.

   - Do all the above while respecting rate limits and not timing out.
 - **Field Mapping Expansion:** Currently, the pipeline only maps a handful of fields to Monday.com (Order Number, Customer Name, PO Number, Style, Total Qty for headers; size and qty for lines).
 However, our actual Monday board has many more columns (estimated 15-20 columns, including dates, statuses, notes, etc.).
 We need to gather all those column IDs and update `sync_order_list.toml` accordingly (Task 13.0, which is upcoming).
 Without this, some important data won’t be synced, so this is high priority after basic integration works.
 - **Production Board Setup:** We must verify that the production Monday.com board (ID `8709134353`) has all the necessary structure and columns to receive the data.
 This might involve coordination with the team that manages Monday.com.
 We’ll use our dev board tests as a guide to ensure the production board is configured similarly.